swaros/contxt/README.md

 for **fish** use `contxt install fish`.  the functions **ctx** and **cn** will be created in the default function directory `~/.config/fish/functions`

 ### windows
-currently the windows version is *work in progess* depending the shell integration. so there is currently no *package deployment* and also no function mapping. the windows version can be downloaded as a binary, but any integration have to be done manually.
+currently the windows version is *work in progess* depending the **shell integration**. but it have close the same behavior like the linux versions, **except** the contxt mapping as **ctx** function. it have currently an issue depending automatically change the dir on a switch command. so you need execute the `cn` command afterwards, to change into the working dir.

-#### powershell 7 support
+#### powershell

+run `contxt install powershell`. this will create the `cn`and `ctx`functions in the current profile. if you not have an profile for the current User in the current workspace, then you need to add the flag `--create-profile` if contxt should create them.

 the default supported shell on windows is `powershell`. if you have **powershell 7** installed, you can set these as default shell as environment variable. `$env:CTX_DEFAULT_CMD = "pwsh"`